erhise/doc-collection/docs/algorithms-in-javascript.md

 title: "Algorithms in JavaScript"
 tags: ['javascript', 'algorithms']
 ---
 Big-O notation is a special notation that tells you how fast an algorithm is.
-It does not tell you how fast in seconds your algorithm will run to completion (*duh*, of course).
+It does not tell you how fast in seconds your algorithm will run to completion.
 Essentially, Big-O tells us the worst case scenario our algorithm will run at.

 Algorithms teach you that large problems can be broken down into smaller problems.
 How can we write a maintainable solution that will scale efficiently?